sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Font maps
+Short desc    : Font maps
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : These map files are regenerated every time a new font is added.
+Descript     : These map files are regenerated every time a new font is added.
              : There is no need to rebuild formats or update binaries because
              : of such updates, hence this separate package.
 ```